gravity-ui/yagr/docs/en/api/cursor.md

 ## Cursor

-Yagr allows to setup chart's cursor behavior.
-You can configure crosshairs, markers size and count, and snapping behavior.
+Yagr lets you set up cursor behavior for charts.
+You can configure crosshairs, the number and size of markers, and snapping behavior.

 ## Configuration

-### Value snaping
+### Value snapping

 `cursor.snapToValues?: SnapToValue | false`